List of The Big Bang Theory franchise characters: Amy Fowler

-Amy Farrah Fowler, PhD (portrayed by Mayim Bialik; main The Big Bang Theory: seasons 4–12; guest: The Big Bang Theory season 3, Young Sheldon season 4, 7) is a neuroscientist with a research focus on addiction in primates and invertebrates, occasionally mentioning such experiments involving addiction.
+Amy Farrah Fowler, PhD (portrayed by Mayim Bialik; main The Big Bang Theory: seasons 4–12; guest: The Big Bang Theory season 3, Young Sheldon season 4 and 7, Stuart Fails to Save the Universe season 1) is a neuroscientist with a research focus on addiction in primates and invertebrates, occasionally mentioning such experiments involving addiction.
 (Bialik herself has a PhD in neuroscience.)
 She is Sheldon's love interest in the series, and they marry at the end of season 11.
 They are revealed to have children in Young Sheldon.

 Early on, Amy is essentially a female counterpart to Sheldon; as the series progresses, she begins a campaign to increase Sheldon's feelings for her by becoming more involved in his interests, including video games and Star Trek, and treating him as his mother did.

 In 2020, a year after The Big Bang Theory went off the air, it was revealed that Kate Micucci, who ultimately got the role of Lucy, had auditioned for the role of Amy Farrah Fowler.

 Amy makes two appearances in Young Sheldon.
 She makes an appearance as a child in the Season 2 finale where she is portrayed in a non-speaking role by Lily Sanfelippo.
 Bialik returns to play Amy in the narration of the season 4 premiere, and in a physical appearance in the series finale.